Behnam-Asadi/deep-fourier-net/README.md

 # deep-fourier-net
-Image Generation and Compression
+\bold{Absract}

 A generative model models the generation of data in the real world.
 It explains how data is created in terms of a probabilistic model.
 Image editing, visual domain adaptation, data augmentation for discriminative models, and assisted creative production are all examples of generative models.

 To be specific, datasets often have fewer data points in some sections of their domain, which might reduce model performance if not handled appropriately.
 Generative models may be used to modify datasets and upsample low-density areas.
 This is particularly beneficial for skewed datasets and simulated data settings.
 In addition to that, in a wide range